joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/03/23/opinion/republicans-ketanji-brown-jackson.html?searchResultPosition=4

 **Ketanji Brown Jackson Survives a Final Bruising Day of Questions**\
-`Republicans on the Senate Judiciary Committee pummeled the first Black woman nominated to the Supreme Court for a second day over her sentencing record on cases involving child sex abuse.`\
+`Republicans on the Senate Judiciary Committee pummeled the first Black woman nominated to the Supreme Court for a second day over her sentencing record on child sex crimes.`\
 https://nytimes.com/2022/03/23/us/politics/ketanji-brown-jackson.html?searchResultPosition=5

 **Brothers, Wrongfully Convicted of Murder, Are Freed After 25 Years in Prison**\